Aleida Núñez: Early years

 She was a pageant queen in various regional contests during her adolescence.
-In 1994 she won the second place in the contest Nuestra Belleza Guanajuato.
+In 1994, she won the second place in the contest Nuestra Belleza Guanajuato.
 She began her career in media communications as a conductor in various programs on channel 10 of León.
 She was also a runway and advertisement model before beginning her career in acting.

 Personal life

-Aleida Nuñez has a sister named Marcela.
-In 2009, she married Pablo Glogovsky and gave birth to a boy named Alexander in 2013.
+Aleida Núñez has a sister named Marcela.
+Her son Alexander was born in 2013.